RomanCui/QRChaser/README.md

+QRChaser is an Android App built in Java with Android Studio.
+Timeline: Jan - April 2022 developed in a team of five members
+          Sep 2022 - current maintained and updated by Ronggang(Roman) Cui

 Introduction:

 This project is an Android App built in Java with Android Studio.
 It allows players to scan QR codes.
 Each QR code a player scan has a score.
 The point of this app is to encourage users to scan more QR codes and achieve a higher score.
 It is just like the game of Pokémon GO, where players go around the real world and have fun.